 I’m a huge fan of cycling at night and have become accustomed to riding 1-2 nights a week during the night.
-At the same time, it’s important to be prepared while out at night.
+At the same time, it’s important to be prepared while out riding at night.

 Before going out on your first night ride, it would be wise to know beforehand which areas to ride or to avoid.
-Whether you will be riding in a well-lit area or an unlit road, safety should come first.
+Whether you’ll be riding in a well-lit area or an unlit road, safety should come first.
 Some environments are not safe to ride at night and some places are perfect for night riding.

 You will have to judge whether or not it will be safe for you to ride at night.
 Take note that cycling at night will not be any less dangerous than cycling during the day.

 One thing you’ll find is that riding at night takes some adjustments.
 You’ll be more cautious, things will seem to appear out of nowhere, and it can be overwhelming riding at night especially if there is car traffic.